midiker/GWU_RML/README.md

 * **Unexpected Results**:
    * When conducting a grid search for model selection via quality and fairness, got multiple models with perfect AIR scores of 1 in the XGBoost model

+* Although this model was tested and remediated for bias, there is much more to bias than models and data, and this model should be monitored for bias issues moving forward